NJUPT-NYR/SOPT/README.md

 2. Edit `filtered-email` with your own email whitelist.

+3. Edit `rank.sql` to set your own ranks
+   (you can also update later via control panel)

-3. Run following commands in terminal:
+4. Run following commands in terminal:

 ```bash
 createdb sopt